 Despite initial concerns about money, I am so much happier now and have no regrets about leaving teaching.

 Tips if you’re thinking of leaving teaching

 1) Don’t give up on teaching yet!

 If it is poor leadership that you are concerned about then there may be another school with a good leadership team that is perfect for you.
 Make use of social media, not just Facebook but LinkedIn too.
 Keep in contact with ex-colleagues and build up a picture of which schools are the ones to avoid.
 It’s not all about league tables.
 Schools to avoid are those with high staff turnovers which always indicate problems.
-However, if you are finding you are moving from school to school to school then you need to take on board the quote, “Insanity is doing the same thing over and over again and expecting different results.”
+If you decide to hand in your notice then here’s a Teacher’s Resignation Letter Template.

 2) Go Part-Time

 I didn’t consider teaching part-time as an option when I was thinking of leaving teaching, but I know some teachers who work part-time 2, 3 or 4 days a week and it seems to work for them.
 However, I am also aware of those who work Monday to Thursday and have Friday off… to catch up with marking!
 Read more about this from Anne, who posted about teaching part-time to the Thinking of Leaving Teaching Facebook page.

 3) Supply Teaching